wordofwarning/wordofwarning.org/current/2014-autumnwinter/pinchbeck/index.md

 A slideshow exploring absence and presence, flying and falling, and the power of the artist to fail or be free.

 ####Venue + Booking Details
-Date: Friday 28 November 2014, 6pm + 8pm (repeats)
+Date: Friday 28 November 2014, [6pm](http://) + [8pm](http://) (repeats)
 [Venue: Z-arts](http://www.z-arts.org/about-us/getting-here), 335 Stretford Road, Manchester, M15 5ZA
-[Tickets: by donation, booking essential](http://) | Please note there is a limited capacity.
+[Tickets: by donation (on the door); booking (free) essential](http://) | Please note there is a limited capacity.
 Box Office Tel: 0161 232 6089

 ####Access Information
-The performances will last approximately xx minutes.
-Age advisory: tbc
+In the Gallery at Z-arts, the work-in-progress will last 30-40 minutes (with no interval).
+Age advisory 16+.

 ####Who is he?
+Michael Pinchbeck is a Nottingham-based writer and artist.
+He co-founded Metro-Boulot-Dodo in 1997 after studying Theatre and Creative Writing at Lancaster University.
+He was commissioned by Nottingham Playhouse to write *The White Album* (2006) and *The Ashes* (2011), and was awarded funding by the British Council to write and direct a new play – *Bolero* – which premiered at Nottingham Playhouse in 2014 before touring to Sarajevo, Mostar, Tusla and Zenica.
+He recently toured a trilogy of devised performances: *The Beginning* (shown in March 2013), *The Middle* (commissioned by hÅb; shown in May 2013) and *The End* (shown at the end of greenroom in May 2011), and his work has been selected three times for the British Council’s Edinburgh Showcase.

+He has a Masters in Performance and Live Art from Nottingham Trent University, lectures at the University of Lincoln and is completing a PhD at Loughborough University exploring the role of dramaturg.
+Michael is co-director of Hatch, the East Midlands' "theatre without a building".

 ####What people have said about him
->*blah*<br>blah
+>*Pinchbeck is such an interesting theatre-maker*<br>The Guardian
+>*An individual practice that is powerful and compelling*<br>ArtArtArt magazine

 ####Credits
-A hÅb micro-commission.
+A hÅb commission.

 ####Websites
 [www.michaelpinchbeck.co.uk](http://www.michaelpinchbeck.co.uk) | [@mdpinchbeck](http://twitter.com/mdpinchbeck)